 “Kirishima!”
 Tenya rejoined.
 “As a student of UA, you should be above such thoughts!”

-“Where was that kind of thinking when Mineta tried to people in the girls?”
+“Where was that kind of thinking when Mineta tried to peep on the girls?”
 Shoto asked in a monotone, causing Tenya to freeze while he looked out the porthole for a moment before shaking his head and following Kirishima.
 “If anything, I think the girls might be a little annoyed that we don’t appreciate the view.
-Just don’t pervert out about it.”
+Just don’t be a pervert about it.”

 Melissa came out on deck a moment later, also dressed up in a bikini now courtesy of Momo.
 It was a simple two-piece, red, white and blue in a nod to Melissa’s former home country, and hugged her hips tightly as well as her bust, which bounced as she entered the room, grabbing Kirishima and Shoto by the arms.
 “What are you two doing in here?!
 Come on, it’s not just the girls who could use some sun, you know.
 Shoto, you have such pasty cheeks, it’s like you haven’t been outside your entire life!”